abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android-on-Windows.md

 * By default the package name is "com.example.sfml" (com.PUBLISHER.TITLE) and project name is "NativeActivity".
 * Edit "AndroidManifest.xml" & "build.xml".
 * Replace any instances of "com.example.sfml", "NativeActivity".
+  * Important: in "AndroidManifest.xml", do **not** however rename the "NativeActivity" in "android.app.NativeActivity"

 ### Compiler entries
 * We need to provide the compiler with all libraries, include directories, source files and flags.